brownan/backathon/README.md

 Additionally, these are the main design goals that are a priority for me:

-* Low runtime memory usage, designed to run in the background
+* Low runtime memory usage: memory usage doesn't depend on the size of the backup set
 * Fast and efficient filesystem scans to discover changed files
 * Fast and efficient pruning of old backups to recover space
 * Fast and efficient local cache for browsing backed up file manifests,